 Why DMV is Taking This Stance

-Under Tesla’s Full Self-Driving beta program, vehicle owners supervise the operation of the cars, which are programmed to autonomously navigate highways and roadways stopping at stop lights and stop signs and making left and right turns into traffic.
-Other companies like Waymo, Cruise, Argo, and Zoox are also testing such tech on California’s roadways
+Under Tesla’s Full Self-Driving beta program, vehicle owners supervise the operation of the cars, which are programmed to autonomously navigate highways and roadways, stopping at stop lights and stop signs and making left and right turns into traffic.
+Companies like Waymo, Cruise, Argo, and Zoox also test such tech on California’s roadways.

 Dangerous Situations With Tesla FSD

-Even though these cars do sometimes crash, there are few videos on social media showing them in dangerous situations.
+Even though these cars sometimes crash, a few videos on social media show them in dangerous situations.
 The difference between those tech companies and Tesla is that Tesla is testing these vehicles without drivers who have not been trained to do the testing.
-Participants in Tesla’s Full Self-Driving beta pay Tesla $10,000 for the privilege – a price that’s about to go up to $12,000.
+Participants in Tesla’s Full Self-Driving beta pay Tesla $10,000 for the privilege – a price about to go up to $12,000.

-If the DMV changes its policy, Tesla would have to report accidents and system failures giving the public data that is needed to evaluate the safety of this technology while also making test-driver requirements more stringent.
+If the DMV changes its policy, Tesla would have to report accidents and system failures, giving the public data needed to evaluate this technology’s safety while also making test-driver requirements more stringent.
 We’ve all seen those viral videos of Tesla’s Full Self-Driving beta vehicles driving into oncoming traffic, driving on railroad tracks instead of the roadway, and colliding with traffic barriers and lampposts.
 One Tesla on Autopilot reportedly mistook the moon for a yellow light.